shocky0424/rtd-tutorial/docs/source/index.rst

       k_{T}=0.79((0.7)^{0.02T}+0.40) 　　　　　　(4)

-In the TripleFrictionPendulumX element, the temperature-dependency of the friction coefficient was expanded to account for additional cases [KimConstantinou2023b]_ beyond the single case described by equation (4) which was implemented in the FPbearingPTV element.
-Specifically, two additional cases were added, described by equations (5) and (6), and in Figure 1.
+In the TripleFrictionPendulumX element, the temperature-dependency of the friction coefficient was expanded beyond the single case described by equation (4).
+Specifically, two additional cases were added, described by equations (5) and (6).
+Figure 1 depicts the coefficient :math:`\k_T` as function of temperature for the three cases.
+In the three cases, the value of coefficient :math:`\k_T` drops from the unity at the normal temperature to 1/3, 1/2 or 2/3 at approximately the temperature of :math:`200℃`.

 .. math::